-PFI members provide more choices than ever to feed America’s 160 million dogs and cats, including—dry (kibble), wet (canned), semi moist, fresh, dehydrated, freeze-dried and raw-infused—as well as treats and chews.
+PFI members provide more choices than ever to feed America’s 180 million dogs and cats, including dry (kibble), wet (canned), semi moist, fresh, dehydrated, freeze-dried and raw-infused food, treats and chews.

 Our member companies drive continuous improvement in the safety of ingredients and finished product.
 Their safety programs are forward-looking and employ practices such as applying advances in technology, adhering to strict testing protocols practicing a zero tolerance for the presence of Salmonella and other harmful bacteria, and continual monitoring throughout the manufacturing process to ensure the safest possible food products for our pets.